 - Physical exam: Looks at your child’s injured joint, checking for any loose fragments inside

 - X-ray: Uses invisible electromagnetic energy beams to take detailed images of bones inside the joint

-- MRI (magnetic resonance imaging) scan: Uses magnetic fields and radio waves to take detailed pictures of the bones and cartilage
+- MRI (magnetic resonance imaging) scan: Uses magnetic fields to take detailed pictures of the bones and cartilage

 After these tests, your physician will meet with you and your child to review results and discuss the best, least-invasive treatment plan.

 At the Children's Health Andrews Institute, we are committed to helping your child return safely to normal activities like sports and play.
 We offer a wide variety of minimally invasive treatment options that restore joint function and promote fast healing and quick recovery.